reclaimprotocol/attestor-core/docs/zkp.md

 # Usage of Zero-Knowledge Proofs

-We utilise zero-knowledge proofs to allow a user to prove to the witness that a certain encrypted block decrypts to a certain plaintext without revealing the key used to encrypt the block.
+We utilise zero-knowledge proofs to allow a user to prove to the attestor that a certain encrypted block decrypts to a certain plaintext without revealing the key used to encrypt the block.

 We've written these proofs as Circom circuits, that can be found [here](https://gitlab.reclaimprotocol.org/reclaim/zk-symmetric-crypto).
 The list of supported symmetric encryption algorithms can also be found there.